Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 **Objective:** To validate that visit completion emails with feedback links are sent when a visit transitions to `completed`.

+**Preconditions:**
+- A visit can be completed (exit gate scan processed)
+- Visit status can transition to 'completed'
+- Brevo email service is configured
+- Email trigger system is implemented
+- Feedback survey link generation is functional
+- Visitor email address is valid

 **Actions:**
 - Step 1: Complete exit gate scan for a visit
 - Step 2: Verify completion email trigger is activated